HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 ## Changelog

+### 1.7.0

+- Added TimeToTrain callback for dumping evaluation timestamps

 ### 1.6.0

-- Enabled UNet2D model on Gaudi2 with the same configuration as first-gen Gaudi.
+- Model enabled on Gaudi2 with the same config as first-gen Gaudi.
 - Added num_parallel_calls for data loader to improve performance on Gaudi2.

 ### 1.4.0